bharker75/Scriptorium/README.md

 # GAIA-GPS-Gizmos
-These userscripts add UI enhancements to the gaiagps.com webapp
+A collection of userscripts for gaiagps.com

 - flyToSwatter - kills the flyTo (center+zoom) behavior when you click on a waypoint
 -